March 22, 2022

 High school sophomores, juniors and seniors are invited onto campus for the English Festival.
-The English Festival at Bluffton University, now celebrating its 36th year, offers students an intensive day of literary and writing activities based on various literary sources, with a particular emphasis on festival readings.
+The English Festival at Bluffton University offers students an intensive day of literary and writing activities based on various literary sources, with a particular emphasis on festival readings.
 To register, request a registration form from the festival coordinator at your school.

 2019 Festival resource list